-Visitors can enjoy camping, on a partially private couple of acres with a beautiful treeline and lots of open space for star gazing.
-The Dancing Bee Winery (specializing in Mead), and The Honey House Cafe food truck sit on the property so eats and drinks are available if needed.
-Come hang with us, relax and camp with the bees on the honey farm.
+Visitors can enjoy camping on a partially private couple of acres with a beautiful open air pergola and lots of sky for star gazing.
+The Dancing Bee Winery tasting bar (specializing in Mead, open 7 days a week) is open until 5:30pm each day.
+Our Farm Store is also open 7 days a week where you can sample and buy Honeys, Peanut Butters, Beeswax Soaps and other specialty items.
+Come hang with us, relax and camp with the bees on the honey farm!Toilets not available from 6:30PM - 7:30AM.

 - Accepts bookings: 12 months out